Sogni-AI/sogni-photobooth/README.md

    VITE_GA_DOMAIN=sogni.ai
    ```

-2. For production builds, create a `.env.production` file with the same variables
+2. For production builds, create a `.env.production` file with the same variables (set `VITE_MODERATION_ENABLED=true` for production)

 3. Important notes:
    - **Never commit `.env.local` or `.env.production` to Git** - they're in `.gitignore`
    - All frontend environment variables must be prefixed with `VITE_` to be accessible
-   - The contest results password is required to access `/admin/contest/results`
+   - The moderation password is required to access `/admin/moderate`
+   - Moderation is enabled by default in production/staging, disabled by default in local
    - Google Analytics is optional and respects user privacy
    - Analytics supports cross-subdomain tracking for sogni.ai domains